On level line fluctuations of SOS surfaces above a wall: Cluster expansion, Ising polymers, and Ornstein--Zernike theory

 In \cite{IST15}\footnote{See the paragraph containing equation~(4.9) in~\cite{IST15}}, it is claimed without proof that the an analogue of \cref{lem:ist-length-cpts} also holds for animals.
 For completeness, we supply the result as well as a proof below.

 \begin{proposition} For any $\delta \in (0,1)$, there exist $\nu>0$ and $c>0$ such that the following bounds hold uniformly over $\beta \geq \beta_0$, and $\y \in \fcone_{\delta}\setminus \{0\}$:

-where $\delta_0$ is as in \cref{lem:ist-length-cpts}. \begin{proof} The idea is to show that, for a typical $\Gamma= [\gamma,\C]$, many of the cone points for $\gamma$ are also cone points for $\Gamma$.
+where $\delta_0$ is as in \cref{lem:ist-length-cpts}. \begin{proof} The idea is to show that, for a typical $\Gamma= [\gamma,\C]$, many of the cone-points for $\gamma$ are also cone-points for $\Gamma$.
 We do this by showing that typically, $\cC$ does not contain many clusters (more precisely, the total $d(\cdot)$-size is not too big).
 The result then follows from \cref{eqn:ist-many-cone-points}.

 Our starting point is the following, which comes from \cref{p:P2} and \cref{rk:positive-decorations} and states that for some constant $c_1>0$, for all $\beta>0$ sufficiently large, and for any animal $[\gamma, \C]$,